 Lake Tahoe is an incredibly popular destination for the Fourth of July, with an annual fireworks show over the lake.
 In fact, the firework display on Lake Tahoe’s south shore is consistently rated as one of the top 10 fireworks displays in the nation.
 You’ll also find summer concerts and events every single weekend.

 In the winter, temperatures drop to freezing, transforming Tahoe into a full-blown winter wonderland.
-The area boasts world-class mountains with over 10 ski resorts, plus wintertime favorites such as sledding, snowmobiling and snowshoeing.
+The area boasts world-class mountains with over 10 ski resorts, including Heavenly Mountain Resort in South Lake Tahoe and Palisades Tahoe, just outside of Tahoe City in north Lake Tahoe.
+Wintertime favorites, like sledding, snowmobiling, ice skating and snowshoeing are found everywhere in the Lake Tahoe basin.

 Although the winter months are cold, Tahoe has over 300 days of sunshine a year, making for plenty of perfect, crisp, bluebird days.